BikramKumar6928/public-notes/AI/Introduction to AI.md

 #ai #notes

-/AI is capability of machines to mimic the cognitive abilities and problem-solving capabilities of human intelligence.
+AI is capability of machines to mimic the cognitive abilities and problem-solving capabilities of human intelligence.
 # Why is AI needed

 AI is needed for